How to Find Motivation and 7 Ways to Keep ItOctober 5, 2016

 - Fall in love again.
 Love is everything!
 It is likely that your relationships will be positively or negatively impacted by weight loss.
 For this article, let’s focus on the positive.
 Become your wife’s boyfriend again and I guarantee intimacy will improve.
 For all the singles out there, focus on your relationship with yourself, nature, and pets.
 Maybe it is time to bring love to your life by adopting a dog.
 Give of your time and energy to an organization by volunteering.
 When we serve and help others, we help ourselves and become happier.
 However you decide to experience more love, know that you are worth all of it.
 You’re the bee’s knees!

 - Stop waiting on a number; focus on appreciation.
-Chances are finances may not be exactly right or the number on the scale is not what you think it should be before taking action.
+Chances are that the number you want to see may not be exactly right or the number on the scale is not what you think it should be before taking action.
 I am sure you have heard about the positive changes journaling can cause in one’s life.
 I’m an advocate of focused journaling.
 Having a gratitude journal helps diminish anxiety about the future and depression from the past because small victories can be recognized.
 For example, I am thankful for my heartbeat; without it I would not have life.
 I am thankful for the sun that warms my skin.
 I am thankful for my body not giving up on me and still carrying me through life.

 - Believe that you’re enough.
 Today, when I think about motivation my thoughts immediately trigger emotions that cause a smile to form on my face along with peace within my heart.
 I am so thankful for personal growth and fifth chances to get it right.
 I do not need or desire a reward to treat myself with love and kindness.
 I do it because the reward is a life that reflects love and kindness to others.
 Undoubtedly, your relationship with food must change to no longer “struggle” against weight gain or obesity.
 Marianne Williamson writes in her book, A Course in Weight Loss, “The day will come when you simply no longer wish to hurt yourself.
 You will no longer want to overeat.
 You will be done with that, and something new will begin.”